 POLITICAL OFFICERS keep the ambassador up-to-date on political events and changes occurring in the country.

-PUBLIC DIPLOMACY OFFICERS build mutual understanding and support for U.S. policies by reaching directly to publics in foreign countries working with traditional and social media; websites; educational, cultural and sports programs; and all manner of people-to-people exchange.”
+PUBLIC DIPLOMACY OFFICERS build mutual understanding and support for U.S. policies by engaging directly with people in foreign countries.
+They communicate with people through traditional and social media, holding events, and by carrying out educational, cultural, and sports exchange programs.

 CONSULAR OFFICERS’ primary job is assisting and protecting American citizens abroad.
 If you lose your passport, find yourself in trouble with the law, or want to get married to a foreigner overseas, you’ll need the help of this officer.
 Consular officers also issue visas to non-U.S. citizens who wish to travel, work, study, or live in the United States.